oblivia-simplex/feral_machines/posts/reflections_on_xf.md

 So, you can see how this might make it difficult to distinguish between what should count as an exposition of the text, and what should count as an improvisation departing from it.
-It's a difficulty that I should have, myself, made clearer, and which I might have, if I'd given it more thought beforehand.
+It's a difficulty that I should have, myself, made clearer, and whi [(Archived)](https://web.archive.org/web/20220106/https://evolution.berkeley.edu/evolibrary/article/evo_24)ch I might have, if I'd given it more thought beforehand.

 We knew that we were writing a pretty gnomic text.
 Whenever we had to choose